Loader gif

 There’s more to a good job than a steady paycheck.

-Full-time employment can earn you all sorts of perks — from employer-sponsored health insurance to generous deductions on your tax return.
+Full-time employment can earn you all sorts of perks — from employer-sponsored health to generous deductions on your tax return.

 Here are 10 job-related tax benefits that could save you some serious money.